anettrolikova/planett/index.md

 - [ETH Denver](https://www.ethdenver.com/)
 - [ETHGlobal Prague](https://ethglobal.com/events/prague#speakers)

 # ⟠ My Ethereum Story
-I may be seen as someone who just appeared on Crypto Twitter with cute face and got hundreds of followers on Twitter.
+I may be seen as someone who just appeared on Crypto Twitter with a cute face and got hundreds of followers on Twitter.
 Here’s the story of how I fell into the Ethereum rabbit hole in bullet points:

 - April 2018 I visited [Progressbar](https://www.progressbar.sk/) - blockchain focused cowork space for the first time
-- September 2018 I started to help out in Progressbar with events
-- In November 2018, the crew from Progressbar went to Devcon4 in Prague.
-I visited Prague as a tourist and got invited to a couple of evening events during Devcon4, including the Funfair and Chainlink Event, the Rockaway blockchain party, the Binance event, and an Event/ Party in Zizkov Tower.
+- September 2018 I started to help out in Progressbar with events In November 2018, the crew from Progressbar attended Devcon4 in Prague.
+I visited Prague as a tourist and was invited to a couple of evening events during Devcon4, including the Funfair and Chainlink Event, the Rockaway blockchain party, the Binance event, and an Event/party at Zizkov Tower.
 I had no idea what blockchain or Ethereum was.
 I met [Brenda Loya](https://www.linkedin.com/in/brendaloya/) at Funfair event, who gave me valuable advice about not being afraid of being the only girl around guys in tec,h which for me, was an eye-opening moment.
-- I tried to read about Blockchain and Ethereum on medium.com but I didn’t understand it
+- I tried to read about Blockchain and Ethereum on medium.com, but I didn’t understand it
 - January 2019 volunteer at AraCon - Aragon Conference.
-I saw the community and felt in love, wanted to be apart of it.
-Meet Lenka from MakerDAO - she told me about MakerDAO micro grants initiative.
-And a bunch of other sweethearts that I'm in touch with until today.
+I saw the community and fell in love, and I wanted to be a part of it.
+Meet Lenka from MakerDAO - she told me about the MakerDAO micro-grants initiative.
+And a bunch of other sweethearts that I'm in touch with to this day.
 I started to use Twitter.
-Attended GoerliCon where Afri released Goerli Testnet - I had no idea what’s going on, I didn’t understood any of what Afri was doing but I loved the energy in the room and took ba unch of pics that are blurry, but everyone was taking pics, so I did too :D
+Attended GoerliCon where Afri released Goerli Testnet - I had no idea what’s going on, I didn’t understand any of what Afri was doing but I loved the energy in the room and took a bunch of blurry pics, but everyone was taking pics, so I did too :D
 - March 2019 organised the [first MakerDAO self-organised meetup](https://blog.makerdao.com/makerdao-global-meetups-and-micro-grants-initiative/) and got micro grant from MakerDAO for it
-- April 2019: I volunteered at my first ETHGlobal event, the ETH Cape Town hackathon, where I started to look for my first community gig in Ethereum.
+- April 2019: I volunteered at my first ETHGlobal event, the ETH Cape Town hackathon, where I began searching for my first community gig in Ethereum.
 - In May 2019, I got my first job in Ethereum.
 I was working with the team on an Ethereum governance-related project.
 This was fail but [Griff](https://twitter.com/thegrifft) introduced me to [Jamie](https://twitter.com/jemenger)
 - June 2019 [Jamie](https://twitter.com/jemenger) offered me to help him out with [Ethereum Magicians](https://ethereum-magicians.org/).
 I started to help out with Operations and Events.
 Jamie became my mentor.
 This was my most valuable connection in Ethereum that I got.